The Optimum Preventive Maintenance Schedule: 7 Steps for Efficient and Effective Preventive Maintenance Planning and Scheduling

 • Provides a platform for communicating with technicians

-• Allows you to customize your PM schedule dashboard
+• Allows you to customize your preventive maintenance schedule dashboard

 • Use KPIs and IoT sensors to trigger work orders and PM tasks